 Staff who are concerned about the conduct of a colleague towards a pupil are undoubtedly placed in a very difficult situation.
 They may worry that they have misunderstood the situation and they will wonder whether a report could jeopardise their colleague's career.
 All staff must remember that the welfare of the child is paramount.
-The school's whistleblowing code is available in the Staff Handbook and enables staff to raise concerns or allegations, initially in confidence and for a sensitive enquiry to take place.
+The school's whistleblowing code is available on the staff notice board and referred to in training and meetings. and enables staff to raise concerns or allegations, initially in confidence and for a sensitive enquiry to take place.